amrlabib/javascript-essentials/valueOrReference.md

 ### Mutability:

-Value or Reference is also related to the fact that primitve types are immutable while non primitives are mutable.
+Value or Reference is also related to the fact that primitive types are immutable while non primitives are mutable.

 * **Immutable:** immutable data can't change its state, change a variable value from 1 to 2 means creating a new memory location for value 2.